boltops-tools/terraform-workshop-aws/README.md

 # ...
 ```

-This is how terraform keeps track of what has been created and how to the manage the resources.
+This is how terraform keeps track of what has been created and how to manage the resources.
 As such, this is a crucial file.
-In real-world usage, the statefile is stored in a remote backend like a S3 bucket and versioned.
+In real-world usage, the statefile is stored in a remote backend like an S3 bucket and versioned.

 ## Cleanup